OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 A new block is proposed for addition to the blockchain by a committee of community members selected for the purpose.
 A committee is a group of at least 128 validators.
-The number of committee members is determined by the number of validations required for a block in approving a transaction or addition of a block.
-[I don't understand what this means.
-Especially the term "validations required".]
+The number of committee members is decided by how many transactions that need to be approved at a time.
+For each transaction, there needs to be 32 validators.
+In addtion, there must also be one more validator to propose a new block to the blockchain.
 The committee is formed, and then must propose the next block within a set period of time.